abessiari/my-google-collab/workflow_examples/docs/workflow_design.md

 A resource can refer to other resources that it depends on.
 In the example below, we have two dependencies:
 - The sense services `serv1` and `serv2` deponds on `pool1`.
 - The sense services `serv2` deponds on `serv1`

-And so during the `-apply` phase, the resources would get created in this order [pool1, serv1, serv2] During the `destroy`, the order would be reversed.
+- During the `-apply` phase, the resources would get created in this order [pool1, serv1, serv2]
+- During the `destroy`, the order would be reversed.

 ```
 resource: